wangfarui/code-generator/README.md

 # code-generator
-a generator for any code type
+the generator for any code type